youseftareq33/Java_AI_1_Tic-Tac-Toe/README.md

 ### Goal Test

-The game ends when a player successfully places three of their symbols in a row, column, or diagonal, or when the grid is full, resulting in draws.
+The game ends when a player successfully places three of their symbols in a row, column, or diagonal, or when the grid is full, resulting in a draw.

 ### Path Cost